Anthony Muñoz: Legacy

-Muñoz was the Offensive Lineman of the Year in 1981, and 1988, and was awarded the NFL Players Association Lineman of the Year honors in 1981, 1985, 1988, and 1989.
+Muñoz was the Offensive Lineman of the Year in 1981 and 1988, and was awarded the NFL Players Association Lineman of the Year honors in 1981, 1985, 1988, and 1989.
 The NFL Alumni Association voted Munoz the Offensive Lineman of the Year four times (1987, 1989–1991).
 He won the Seagram's Seven Crowns of Sports award for Offensive Lineman of the Year in 1981 and 1986.

-At the time of his retirement, his Pro Bowl selections were tied with Tom Mack for the most ever by an offensive lineman in league history, and also set the Bengals franchise record as well.
+At the time of his retirement, his Pro Bowl selections were tied with Tom Mack for the most ever by an offensive lineman in league history, and also set the Bengals franchise record.
 In 1994, Muñoz was named to the National Football League 75th Anniversary All-Time Team.
 In 1999, he was ranked #17 on Sporting News' list of the 100 greatest football players and was the highest-ranked offensive lineman.
 In 2010, he was ranked #12 on the NFL Network's The Top 100: NFL's Greatest Players list and again was the highest-ranked offensive lineman.

 In 1998, Muñoz was enshrined in the Pro Football Hall of Fame.
 He was the first exclusive Cincinnati Bengals player to be enshrined.
 Shortly after receiving the honor, Muñoz's hometown of Ontario, California, renamed its Colony Park "Anthony Muñoz Hall of Fame Park".
 The renaming ceremony was held on June 26, 1998, and was attended by Muñoz, his family, city officials, and Ontario residents.

 Muñoz was a member of the Bengals inaugural Ring of Honor class in 2021.

 While the Bengals have not officially retired it, they have not reissued the number 78 since Muñoz left the team.